-Christie Brinkley shares her secret to covering her roots — and it’s just $12
+Christie Brinkley shared her secret to covering her roots — and it’s just $12

-Anyone who dyes their hair knows the upkeep can be time-consuming and costly.
+Most of us would love to hang on to our youth just a little bit longer — but anyone who trots off to the salon when salt and pepper strands start popping up knows the upkeep can be time-consuming and costly.
 While most of us can't run to the salon every time our roots start to show, luckily, there is an at-home solution that is not only budget-friendly but also supermodel-approved.
 Christie Brinkley has found an affordable — and fabulous — way to cover graying roots with the Rita Hazan Root Concealer Touch-Up Spray.

-In a recent Instagram post with her hairstylist Rita Hazan, the model talks about how while “maybe someday” she may embrace her gray hair, for right now she’s sticking with dying it her signature blonde color.
+In an Instagram post with her hairstylist Rita Hazan, the model talks about how while “maybe someday” she may embrace her gray hair, for right now she’s sticking with dying it her signature blonde color.
 As the video continues, it shows Christie getting her hair touched up at the salon but she says that she “literally lives” off of Rita’s signature root touch-up spray in between her appointments.

-The model uses both the blonde and dark blonde shades to cover her grays, but there are also dark brown, light brown and red shades available, so it should be easy to find the perfect match for your hair.
-All you have to do it spray the product where you want coverage and your roots will be completely covered by the tinted spray in a matter of seconds.
+The model uses both blonde and dark blonde shades to cover her grays, but there are also dark brown, light brown and red shades available, so it should be easy to find the perfect match for your hair.
+All you have to do is spray the product where you want coverage and your roots will be completely covered by the tinted spray in a matter of seconds.

 It’s safe to use on all hair types and is transfer-proof, so you don’t have to worry about it coming off on your clothing or bedding.
 Even better, it’s water-resistant and will last until you shampoo it out.
 Christie isn’t the only fan of the fast-acting spray, it’s racked up over 1,200 five-star ratings on Amazon.